fizwit/easy_update/README.md

 duplicates and removed.
 If you are running easy update for the first time I would suggest that you run it twice to ensure that the modules are in the correct order.

+### Update notes November 2020
+easy_update will look for eb and search easyconfigs from EasyBuild.
+The primary search path will based on the path of the earyconfig being updated.

 ### Update Notes March 2019
 *Easy_Update* now supports PythonPackage and RPackage easyconfigs. *Easy_Update* will read exts_list from R and Python easyconfig listed in the depencies of the R or Python package.
 Only the package name will be verifed from the dependent language.
-Version information will be updated for the priamry EasyConfig R or Python easyconfig that is specified. *Easy_Update* does not search EB paths all easyconfig files specified must be local.
+Version information will be updated for the priamry EasyConfig R or Python easyconfig that is specified.
 The --add feature has been removed.

 ### Usage
 easy_update takes a single argument which is the path to an easyconfig file.
 The output is written to a new file;